ASU faculty who inspire: Bryan Brayboy

 Bryan Brayboy never grew up thinking he’d be teaching others one day.
 He attended college to play sports and admits that early on in his education, he didn’t understand the rules and norms of higher education.
 As an Indigenous person and member of the Lumbee tribe, his transition to a new education system came with questions and confusion.

-Brayboy’s mother, an educational activist and teacher, believed that every American Indian child should have access to higher education and that those teachers would ideally be Nativenative teachers.
+Brayboy’s mother, an educational activist and teacher, believed that every American Indian child should have access to higher education and that those teachers would ideally be Native teachers.
 It was this belief, partnered with his personal confusion while attending college, that planted the seed for his growing dream to teach others about the indigenous way of life.
 He explained his thought process stating, “If people who aren't from this place don't understand the college going experience, becoming a faculty member can open up opportunities for others like me.”

 In this installment of Beyond the Screen, Bryan Brayboy, professor of anthropology at ASU, provides a look into his childhood, his calling to teach higher education and his passion for Native American education.